Have you ever tried large-scale canvas art with your kids?

 INSTRUCTIONS

-2. Then, paint over the canvas artwork with white acrylic paint or primer.
-Let dry.
+2. Paint over the canvas artwork with white acrylic paint or primer

-If you think the white will become a part of the new painting, as a background or whatever, you might want to do a second coat of white paint for good coverage and let it dry again.
+If you think the white will become a part of the new painting, as a background or whatever, you might want to do a second coat of white paint for good coverage.
+Let dry completely.

 3. Paint the newly white, blank canvas with your own new masterpiece.

-Okay, so now the kids are painting away on the large canvas or art surface… They will probably do some painting then move on to something else and come back to it later or another day.
+If your kids are like mine, they will probably do some painting then move on to something else and come back to it later or another day.
 If they don’t do this naturally, you may want to suggest that they paint a layer, then let it dry.

 Once the first layer is dry, they can add detail by painting over it with wet acrylic paint.